 Help Maryland Humanities make that same experience possible for high school students by “Adopting a Classroom.”
 You can provide a set of books, bookmarks, and learning materials to a participating classroom—supporting a dedicated teacher and his or her students on a journey of discovery—with a donation of $250.
 What a fun and affordable way for the members of your book club to come together and share the joy of reading with the next generation!
 Or, if you’re feeling particularly generous, you can adopt a classroom solo.

-Just complete and return an “Adopt a Classroom” form along with your book club members’ checks and/or credit card information.
+Just complete and return an “Adopt a Classroom” form along with your book club members’ checks and/or credit card information or give online by clicking the DONATE button at the top right (be sure to put “Adopt a Classroom” in the Additional Comments field).
 We’ll handle the rest.

 While we cannot guarantee requests for specific schools, we will make every effort to support a classroom in your town or county.

 One Maryland One Book is sponsored by the Institute of Museum & Library Services via LSTA grant funds received from the Maryland State Library, as well as by PNC Foundation and BGE.
 Additional support is provided by M&T Bank and an anonymous donor.

 2019 Adopt a Classroom Sponsors